MorrisJobke/morrisjobke.github.io/_posts/2013-07-05-GSoC-Second-report.markdown

 ---

-In the last two weeks - since my previous report - new features has find it's way into the `future-dev` branch.
+In the last two weeks - since my previous report - new features has find it's way into [feature branches][].
 For a detailed list of all changes have a look at the [GitHub comparision][] for this period.

 ### Coverage report